 Participation: Students are expected to participate in all class activities in a professional manner.
 It is the student's responsibility to contact the instructor if assignment deadlines are not met.
 Students are responsible for initiating arrangements for missed work.
-Students are responsible for all materials posted by the instructor to the WebCT course site.
-(Five points will be deducted from the final grade for each failure to participate in class discussions and activities.)
-Discussion participation will be evaluated on frequency, professionalism, and scholarly content.
+Students are responsible for all materials posted by the instructor to TigerMail.
+Discussion participation will be evaluated on timeliness, frequency, professionalism, and scholarly content.

 Attendance/Absences: Students are expected to participate in all seminar and on-line discussions and participate in all exercises.
-Students who anticipate missing more than one on-campus seminar should register for the course as a distance education student (MUSI 7916).
+Students who anticipate missing one or more on-campus seminars should register for the course as a distance education student (MUSI 7976).